11049 Sixth in a rule can mean "replace".

 Here rule acaHparasmin saves the day.
 The liT after the lopa is trying to make a stammer before the lopa, and therefore, this lopa, which is an invisible ghostly

-No. The kAzikA shows the other uses, read it whenever you feel like getting a headache.
+The kAzikA shows many other uses for this rule.
+Read it whenever you feel like getting a headache.

-This rule does nothing, it is just a talkaround that clarifies that when any other rule says "replace with luk", it replaces a whole affix, and replaces it with something invisible, that is, with a "ghost" that cannot be pronounced.
+talkaround.
+When a rule says "replace with luk", it replaces a whole affix with something invisible (with a "ghost" that cannot be pronounced).

 Example 1.

-Rule svamorna teaches that when we add the affix su after
+Rule svamorna teaches that when the affix su is after

 Example 2.